maxxiimo/the-front-end-manifesto/foundation-styles.md

 Preprocessors
 -------------

 Probably the two most well-known dynamic stylesheet preprocessors in use today are [Sass][] and [Less][].
-Sass is the sister of [Haml][], my preprocessor of choice as well as the default preprocessor in Rails 3.X.
-Besides being awesome, as a Rails front end developer you are going to predominantly see Sass being used in projects you work on as a consultant or as a new member of an existing team and project, so if you haven't dove in already, [you should][].
+Sass is the sister of [Haml][], my preprocessor of choice, and the default preprocessor in Rails 3.X.
+As a Rails front end developer you are going to find Sass in many projects you work on as a consultant or as a new member of an existing team and project.

-The following two articles will give you a great overview on Sass in rails:
+If your new to preprocessors the following articles will give you a great overview on why Sass is great, and more importantly, Sass in Rails:

+- [David Walsh on Redesigning with Sass][Redesigning with Sass]
 - [An Introduction to Sass in Rails 1][Sass in Rails 1]
 - [An Introduction to Sass in Rails 2][Sass in Rails 2]